jhong1016/Team-Profile-Generator/README.md

     Manager.test.js
-dist/          // Rendered output (HTML) and CSS style sheet lib/           // Classes as well as helper code to generate HTML index.js       // Runs the application questions.js   // Inquirer prompts
+dist/          // Rendered output (HTML) and CSS style sheet lib/           // Classes as well as helper code to generate HTML src/           // Templates for main HTML <body> and employee <div>s
+    Engineer.html
+    Intern.html
+    Main.html
+    Manager.html
+index.js       // Runs the application
+questions.js   // Inquirer prompts
 ```

+### Classes

+This application utilizes JavaScript's brand of object-oriented programming by using constructors, the prototype chain, and the `ES6` pattern of `class`.

+The different employee types, `Manager`, `Engineer`, and `Intern`, inherit methods and properties from a base class of `Employee`.

+The first class is an `Employee` parent class with the following properties and methods:

+  * name
+  * id
+  * email
+  * getName()
+  * getId()
+  * getEmail()
+  * getRole() // Returns 'Employee'

+The other three classes extend `Employee`.
+In addition to `Employee`'s properties and methods, `Manager` also has:

+  * officeNumber
+  * getRole() // Overridden to return 'Manager'

+In addition to `Employee`'s properties and methods, `Engineer` also has:

+  * github // GitHub username
+  * getGithub()
+  * getRole() // Overridden to return 'Engineer'

+In addition to `Employee`'s properties and methods, `Intern` also has:

+  * school
+  * getSchool()
+  * getRole() // Overridden to return 'Intern'

+### Test-Driven Development (TDD)

+The development of this application focused on writing tests and ensuring application features passed to ensure code was understandable and maintainable.
+The methods on the classes were also developed to be as simple and pure as possible so that they are easier to test.
+The suite of `Jest` tests for the above classes in the `__tests__/` directory currently pass.
+Ultimately, these tests serve as fail-safes for future maintenance of the code base.